Ethel Smyth: Personal life

-While studying under Heinrich von Herzogenberg, Ethel met someone who would become a close friend and mentor: Heinrich’s wife, Elisabeth “Lisl” von Herzogenberg.
+While studying under Heinrich von Herzogenberg, Ethel met someone who would become a close friend and mentor: Heinrich’s wife, Elisabeth “Lisl” von Herzogenberg, the subject of Smyth’s unfinished musical character-portrait for solo piano, “Aus der Jugendzeit!!
+E. v.
+H.”.
 During their friendship, Lisl introduced her to the husband of her sister Julia, Henry Bennet Brewster (“H. B.”, “Harry”) who would become a published author of philosophy and the librettist of some of her operas.
 In her relationship with Henry, consisting in-part of many thousands of letters sent between the pair, a love triangle formed between the two of them and Harry’s wife, Julia.

 According to Ethel, the marriage between Harry and Julia was, by design, flimsy and dissolvable, and thus Harry sought a harmonious dissolution of their union so that he may pursue a relationship with Ethel.
 It is clear that Harry supported this idea, and in letters written near the time of Julia’s death, he expressed a distaste for monogamy and frustration as to its insistence.
 It is likely, however, that Julia did not fully agree to this weakened matrimonial bond and thus resisted the attempts made by her husband for a mutual divorce, and when this drama became more public, it substantially harmed Ethel’s relationship with the Herzogenberg family.
 Ethel’s relationships with Lisl and Julia would notably not be restored before their deaths in 1892 and 1895 respectively.
 In contrast, however, she remained close to Harry up until his death in 1908.
 In 1884, at the height of this love triangle debacle, Ethel spoke about how the “best happiness” that she narrowly missed (regarding a relationship with Harry) significantly impacted her ability to write music, as she says that she composes best when she is happiest.

 She would later be granted her wish when, after a time of low correspondence with Harry, and after the sudden death of Lisl in 1892, she decided that she would forsake her inhibitions and her concern for Julia (at some point Harry and Julia did dissolve their marriage, though it’s unclear when) and pursue a full relationship with Harry.
 This relationship would become central to her life and would inspire many of her creative works, though for a time (including the entire time before Lisl’s death), the pair abstained entirely from a sexual relationship, constraining it solely to sensual and romantic letters sent between the two.
 Ethel, herself, described how she did not feel the need for sexual pleasure because she felt that her musical career satisfied the same desire in a more dignified and self-controlled way.
 Over time, however, the letters sent between them suggested a heightened desire for a physical consummation of their relationship, and in 1895 they pursued a long-lasting unmarried sexual relationship vividly described in their many letters of correspondence.